roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-02 ****** byNonStopFunGuy© My horny wife sauntered up to the front of his desk, letting her boyfriend admire her petite body.
+My horny wife sauntered up to the front of his desk, letting her boyfriend admire her petite body.
 She was wearing a wrap-around dress that, when buttoned at her side, effectively looked like a tight sundress.
 It had a single strap over one shoulder, but a conservative cut that covered her breasts entirely.
 It hung knee-length, not giving away what she might have underneath it.
 Assuring that his full attention was turned to her, Kitty slipped around his desk, leaning against the edge of it opposite his computer, resting her little fanny on the wooden corner.
 "So are you really too busy for a few minutes with me, Rick baby?"

  He'd received her first email of the morning, asking for a rendezvous.
 He wanted to, but probably was too busy with work, he told her -- maybe later in the week, he was hoping to "arrange" something.
 When her other well-hung boyfriends were equally unavailable, Kitty decided to test whether he really meant "no" to her.
 She'd made surprise appearance as my office in the past - - she had a fetish for risky sex, such as in public or in an office -- but this was her first visit to a boyfriend's office for that purpose.